gearglow/ReptiliaWithATwist/The List - Notes.md

 - [x] Interview with Rita Skeeter
 - [x] Soup up the Firebolt
 - [x] Crush the broom race in the First Task
+- [x] Deal with the dragon in the Second Task

 #### To Do